Copenhagen interpretation: Completion by hidden variables?

 In metaphysical terms, the Copenhagen interpretation views quantum mechanics as providing knowledge of phenomena, but not as pointing to 'really existing objects', which it regards as residues of ordinary intuition.
 This makes it an epistemic theory.
 This may be contrasted with Einstein's view, that physics should look for 'really existing objects', making itself an ontic theory.

 The metaphysical question is sometimes asked: "Could quantum mechanics be extended by adding so-called "hidden variables" to the mathematical formalism, to convert it from an epistemic to an ontic theory?"
 The Copenhagen interpretation answers this with a strong 'No'.
 It is sometimes alleged, for example by J.S.
 Bell, that Einstein opposed the Copenhagen interpretation because he believed that the answer to that question of "hidden variables" was "yes".
 By contrast, Max Jammer writes "Einstein never proposed a hidden variable theory."
 Einstein explored the possibility of a hidden variable theory, and wrote a paper describing his exploration, but withdrew it from publication because he felt it was faulty.

 Acceptance among physicists

 During the 1930s and 1940s, views about quantum mechanics attributed to Bohr and emphasizing complementarity became commonplace among physicists.
 Textbooks of the time generally maintained the principle that the numerical value of a physical quantity is not meaningful or does not exist until it is measured.
 Prominent physicists associated with Copenhagen-type interpretations have included Lev Landau, Wolfgang Pauli, Rudolf Peierls, Asher Peres, Léon Rosenfeld, and Ray Streater.

 Throughout much of the 20th century, the Copenhagen tradition had overwhelming acceptance among physicists.
 According to a very informal poll (some people voted for multiple interpretations) conducted at a quantum mechanics conference in 1997, the Copenhagen interpretation remained the most widely accepted label that physicists applied to their own views.
-A similar result was found in a poll conducted in 2011.
+A similar result was found in polls conducted in 2011 and 2025.